Spillenx/Spillenx/README.md

-Web browsers are my favorite computers.
+My web broswer is my favorite computer.

 <!---
 Spillenx/Spillenx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.